-The 30-year-old's first competitive test in Bayern colours would be the Supercup and a mouth-watering challenge against DFB Cup winners RB Leipzig.
+The then 30-year-old's first competitive test in Bayern colours was the Supercup and a mouth-watering challenge against DFB Cup winners RB Leipzig.
 The reigning Bundesliga champions went on to win a spell-binding encounter by 5-3, with Mane converting a Serge Gnabry assist to make it 2-0.
 So far, so good.

-Watch: All Sadio Mane's Bundesliga goals and assists so far
+Watch: All Sadio Mane's Bundesliga goals and assists in 2022/23

 Next up, a trip to Eintracht Frankfurt and the curtain raiser to the Bundesliga season against a side that had lifted the UEFA Europa League trophy a little over two months prior.
 It was to be another ominous warning from Julian Nagelsmann's charges, who swatted the Eagles away with a 6-1 victory at Deutsche Bank Park, Mane on target once again.